 The researchers knew or should have known all of the above since this quotation came from a review.

 B. What other consequential evidence for prenatal, infancy, and early childhood experience-dependent epigenetic changes can be measured?
 One overlooked area was including human emotions as evidence.

 There are many animal studies from which to draw inferences about human emotions.
 There are many animal models of creating measurable behavioral and biological phenotypes of human emotion correlates, with many methods, including manipulating environmental variables during prenatal, infancy, and early childhood periods.

 Studies that take detailed histories may arrive at current emotional evidence for human subjects’ earliest experience-dependent changes.
 It’s not too big a leap to correlate specific historical environments and events, stress measurements, and lasting human emotions expressed as “I’m all alone” and “No one can help me” to better understand causes and effects.

-CTQ answers aren’t sufficiently detailed histories.
+CTQ answers weren’t sufficiently detailed histories.